The Need for Increased Dining Space & Optimising the Student Dining Experience

 With around 18% of educational establishments at or in excess of capacity, the pressure on UK schools to integrate more pupil places continues to raise significant concerns.
 Headline figures released in the latest School Capacity Survey (SCAP) for the 2021/22 academic year, reveal an increase of close to 1.2m school places since 2010, and close to 47,000 more since the previous SCAP survey.

-While this rise has settled to a more steady pace in recent years, the reality is that as education infrastructure seeks to accommodate and enable solutions for this important issue, the requirement for increased dining and breakout space, as a means to reduce congestion and improve the overall dining experience for pupils, is developing quickly.
+While this rise has settled to a more steady pace in recent years, the reality is that as education infrastructure seeks to accommodate and enable solutions for this important issue, the requirement for increased student dining and breakout space, as a means to reduce congestion and improve the overall dining experience for pupils, is developing quickly.

 Understanding the Impact of Congestion on Existing Dining Facilities

-Limitations on existing dining facilities can have significant knock on effects for schools.
+Limitations on existing student dining facilities can have significant knock on effects for schools.
 The impact of these conditions can lead to the implementation of short-term solutions like staggered lunch times, which can impact scheduling for pupils and staff, and potentially lead to additional costs by requiring student supervision during these periods.

 Other impacts include the increased likelihood of bottlenecks, potential issues with concentration & behaviour from pupils derived from a lack of sufficient space, as well as lack of access to a consistent healthy lunch, which can ultimately affect the ability of schools to establish healthy eating initiatives.